 Estimated reading time: 11 minutes

-We believe that interlock guards prevent workers from doing unsafe operations and ensure that all guards and shields are in place.
+We believe that interlock guards prevent workers from doing unsafe operations and ensure all guards and shields are in place.
 For example, The model FB/FBB milling machine shields have interlock switches on all movement axes.
 These interlocks can remind an operator to return the shield to its safe position before running the machine.

 In one case, a worker turning on a mill almost lost their life when an improperly tightened fly cutter catapulted into his chest.
 Unfortunately, nobody performed a proactive machine safety assessment, and interlocked guarding was never installed.